vanhoveAlexis/gofast/docs/en/doc-gofast-known-issues.rst

 ================================================
 Find out the version of the Office suite you use
 ------------------------------------------------
 In case when an issue relates to the application of MS-Office suite it is important to know what kind of its version you have and if the updates are automatically installed.
-The Office version can be found "About Excel".
+The Office version can be found in "About Excel".
 For example, here is the version 1801

 .. figure:: media-guide/trouver-version-excel.png